Request a Waiver

 - Benefits are included for emergency assistance while traveling outside the United States.

-It is important to know that the Columbia Student Health Insurance Plan meets and exceeds the requirements for the following:
+It is important to know that The Columbia Plan meets and exceeds the requirements for the following:

 - Health Insurance Portability and Accountability Act (HIPAA)